San Clemente Island: Discovering the Enchanting Island Beauty

 Weather in San Clemente Island

 The island has a Mediterranean climate, with mild, wet winters and warm, dry summers.
 The island receives most of its rainfall between November and March, and summers are typically dry and sunny.
-Temperatures on the island range from the mid-60s to the mid-80s, making it a great destination for outdoor activities year-round.
+Temperatures on the island range from the mid-60s to the mid-80s.
+The island can experience occasional bouts of heavy rain and high winds, particularly during the winter months, and fog is common along the coast.
+Visitors to the island should be prepared for a range of weather conditions and should check weather forecasts before planning their trip.

 Conclusion